DavidJuul/private-misra-gries/README.md

-# Differentially private Misra-Gries in practice
+# Differentially Private Misra-Gries in Practice

 This project implements algorithms for creating Misra-Gries sketching, merging sketches, and for approximately and purely privatizing the sketches under differential privacy.
 This was done for a Bachelor's Project in Computer Science at the University of Copenhagen.